spectector/spectector-benchmarks/README.md

 [MARCO: I guess we need to run `make` at some point?]

-### Generating the assembly files

-One can  generate the assembly files used in our experiments following the steps outlined below.

-#### 1. Generating LLVM intermediate bytecode
+#### 2. Generating LLVM intermediate bytecode
-As a first step, we generate the LLVM bytecode and assembly files corresponding to each of the source files in the hypervisor.
+Next, we generate the LLVM bytecode and assembly files corresponding to each of the source files in the hypervisor.

 To do so, execute the